We’ve all experienced it… failure.

 1. STOP Measuring Success Daily

 Are you always checking the numbers and stats every single day?
-For example:

 - Your weight